Curriculum Intent for Social Sciences

 What is Sociology?

 Sociology is the systematic study of society.
-It is about all types of social relationships people share with each other; in their families, communities, schools and work.
+It is about all types of social relationships people share with each other; in their families, communities, schools and workplaces.
 The methods developed by sociologists are used in many other disciplines such as market research and management studies.

 What topics do we study?